 What is the Database Administrator?

 A Database Administrator (DBA) is a professional responsible for managing and maintaining an organization's database systems.
 They are tasked with ensuring the security, integrity, and performance of the databases, as well as troubleshooting any issues that may arise.
-DBAs also work to optimize database structures, implement backup and recovery procedures, and ensure data is stored efficiently.
+DBAs also handle tasks such as data backup and recovery, database design and implementation, and monitoring system performance.
 In essence, a Database Administrator plays a crucial role in ensuring that an organization's data is organized, accessible, and secure.

 Database Administrator salary in Bay Area and US?